matomatical/AI-games/README.md

 This repository documents these games, and the projects, and includes some of the associated code.

-> ### TODO
->
-> This repository is under construction.
-More details will be added when I
-> find time.
-If you want them sooner, remind me to find time by opening an
-> issue.
-Thanks for your patience!
->
 > #### Status:
 >
 > Chexers (2019) and Expendibots (2020) are more-or-less documented.
-> Later I will dig up information on the older games and add these.
+> Rules from older games are available, but not project details or code.
 > I am also considering compiling a 'hall of fame' with information about
 > the winners of each year's tournament,
-> and linking to other repositories around GitHub with examplary students'
+> and linking to other repositories around GitHub with exemplary students'
 > code.
+>
+> If something you are interested in is missing, just raise an issue to
+> remind me to add it.

 ## Contents